gnieboer/tsp-redesign/pages/for-beneficiary-participants/being-a-beneficiary-participant.md

 For most people, this is often the best option because it accounts for changes like births, deaths, divorce, or marriage that may happen long after you open your account.

-If you'd like to make an exception, you may complete [Designation of Beneficiary](javascript:void(0)), [_Form TSP-3_](javascript:void(0)).
+If you'd like to make an exception, you may complete Form TSP-3, _[Designation of Beneficiary]({{ site.baseurl }}/forms/tsp-3.pdf)_.
 The easiest way to do this is to use the online “wizard,” which you’ll find by logging into My Account and selecting “Beneficiaries” on the left.

 A will or any other document is not valid for the disposition of your beneficiary participant account.
 It is not a substitute for a _Designation of Beneficiary_ form.